dotnet/csharplang/proposals/low-level-struct-improvements.md

 <a name="rules-unscoped"></a>

-To fix this the  language will provide the opposite of the `scoped` lifetime annotation in the syntax `unscoped`.
-The keyword `unscoped` will be used to expand the lifetime of a value.
-It can be applied to any `ref` which is implicitly `unscoped` and has the impact of changing its *ref-safe-to-escape* to *calling method*.
+To fix this the  language will provide the opposite of the `scoped` lifetime annotation by supporting an `UnscopedRefAttribute`.
+The attribute can be used to expand the lifetime of a value.
+It can be applied to any `ref` which is implicitly `scoped` and has the impact of changing its *ref-safe-to-escape* to *calling method*.

 ```c#
 struct S